troyharvey/pubsub/README.md

 ## TODO

-* update service provider to use the new contract/driver setup
+* Tne subscribe endpoint has to return to the right status codes because amazon and good handle responses differently
-* switch tests to run on driver
+* So the subscribe endpoint has to call handle on the message
+* Add retries() method to the message that can be overrirden per message to use the  - use a retries environment variable so all messages don't have to implement it'
-* Switch the package name to Bugle.
+* Switch the package name to PubSub or Paperboy or Bugle
 * Repair the config - move it out from under queue
 * Test it end to end again inside the testscontroller
 * What is the test coverage?